Enhance your learning experiences by studying at UBC in Vancouver!

 Picture Earth from Space—the Earth is a blue and white speckled gem.
 The blue of the sea.
 The white of the clouds in the Air.
 This course explores the chemical composition and reaction processes of the air and/or the seas.
 Case studies may involve the chemical processes associated with atmospheric interactions with solar radiation, the stratospheric ozone layer and the ozone hole, photochemical smog, air and water pollution, corrosion treatment and microbial transformations within natural waters.

-Pre-requisite: 1st year university chemistry course.
+Pre-requisites: One university 1st year chemistry course.
 Familiarity of introductory level university chemistry is an asset for students interested in this course.

 The Dynamic Planet